sakikuzushima/sakikuzushima.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---
 >
+I am a computational social scientist with expertise in survey experiments and text analysis.
 >
+I study how international organizations influence public opinion.
+I also develop new statistical methods to analyze survey, text, and network data.
 >
-I am a computational social scientist with expertise in survey experiments and quantitative analysis, passionate about understanding human behavior through data.
-I have designed and analyzed multiple survey experiments to understand public opinion, and developed new statistical models to analyze survey, text, and network data.
+Currently, I am a Ph.D. candidate in Political Science and a dual Masters student in Statistics at the University of Michigan.